20 Best Things to Do in Rancho Cucamonga, CA

 Trek the Trails of North Etiwanda Preserve

-Established in 1998, the North Etiwanda Preserve was created to protect the area and conserve important habitats and endangered wildlife.
+The preserve was created to protect the area and conserve important habitats and endangered wildlife.

 The falls itself is a marvel to behold, with the orange and brown rocks contrasting greatly with the white foam of the water.

-It’s a great reward after more than three miles of hiking, so stay for a bit to rest, eat with your family, and take stunning pictures.
+After more than three miles of hiking, I usually stay for a bit to rest, eat with my family, and take stunning pictures.

 Watch a Show at Victoria Gardens Cultural Center